 Keun Lee, Professor of Economics at the Seoul National University, was the keynote speaker in the first session of the ERF 24th Annual Conference.
-In his presentation, Prof. Lee focused on from the Asian experience that could be useful for the MENA region for sustained growth.
+In his presentation, Prof. Lee focused on lessons from the Asian experience that could be useful for the MENA region for sustained growth.

 According to Dr. Lee, the key ingredient of East Asian model has been to build the capability of private sector, by mobilizing resources and with the support of appropriate government interventions.